The Plaster of Thought-Walls (Translated)

 Why do they say it?

-Weary of un-love?
+To be weary from lack of love?
 It seems to me

-of chicken lays the most eggs?
+(I mean, variety) of chicken lays the most eggs?

 It was in the Class Seven agriculture textbook; I’ve forgotten.